Cavia (company): History

-In July 2010, the company was officially disbanded and absorbed into AQ Interactive.
-Nier, released in May 2010, was the studio's last game.
-Despite the closure, some members of the development staff from Nier, including director Yoko Taro, went on to produce a prequel to the Drakengard series, Drakengard 3, under Access Games and published by Square Enix.
+In 2009, Naoto Ohshima moved over from Artoon to take over as CEO of Cavia.
+In May, Square Enix officially announced Nier, developed by Cavia.
+Taro initially developed the game to be the third entry in the Drakengard series before it was turned into a spinoff.
+The game was released in May 2010, but was ultimately the studio's last game as Cavia was absorbed into AQ Interactive in July About a year later, AQI merged with Marvelous.
+Despite the closure, some members of the development staff from Nier, including Taro, went on to produce a prequel to the Drakengard series, Drakengard 3, under Access Games and published by Square Enix.